MythicalCow/vayu/README.md

-![demo](demo.png)
-![demo2](demo2.png)

-# What is Vayu
+# Description
 Vayu is a command-line interface like taskwarrior meant for task management.
 The end goal for the tool is to have a multipurpose study tool with task and note storage, task management, and pomodoro study timers/music.
 As a computer engineering student at UIUC, having an organized task management system is critical.
 I hope to bring that to others with vayu.
+# Demo Images
+![demo](demo.png)
+![demo2](demo2.png)
 # Installation
 The best way to install vayu is via cargo which comes with an installation of rust.
 For installation of rust navigate to https://www.rust-lang.org/tools/install.